Monday, October 7, 2024

 How unlikely . . .

-Then there's the excitement of the roles you took on
+Then the excitement of the roles you took on

 after the barman's Last Call